Terms and Conditions

 2.4 Public Policy Projects is entitled to withdraw from any contract of sale in the case of obvious errors or inaccuracies regarding the Products, or if you have misrepresented your entitlement to any special offer (for example, booking a conference place, taking out a Public Policy Projects subscription or, booking more than the allocated advertisement using one of the Product sites).

-2.2.1 These Terms and Conditions apply specifically to events organised by Public Policy Projects including Public Policy Projects, Integrated Care Journal, Hospital Times and other Products subsequently introduced.
+2.2.1 These Terms and Conditions apply specifically to events organised by Public Policy Projects including Public Policy Projects, Integrated Care Journal, Hospital Times, World Healthcare Journal, World Infrastructure Journal and other Products subsequently introduced.
 A delegate, exhibitor or sponsor reservation for a future event is a contract.

 2.2.2 Registrations are made when booking online or with your account manager, who will issue you with a quote and subsequent sales order.
 Once a sales order is received this is your confirmation to attend the event, and from this date our usual cancellation terms apply.
 Payment must be made within 30 days of a registration order being placed (the invoice being sent), or at the latest the day before the event.